HRBR Investors Have Opportunity to Lead Harbor Diversified, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., May 21, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Harbor Diversified, Inc. ("Harbor Diversified" or the "Company") (OTC: HRBR).
+LOS ANGELES, May 22, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Harbor Diversified, Inc. ("Harbor Diversified" or the "Company") (OTC: HRBR).

 Class Period: May 10, 2022 – March 29, 2024